jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### One or more of previous `+`

 The `+` means that the character immediately before it is present at least one time.
 This is the same as writing `{1,}`.
-If we wanted to find all values with only two words we would start with some number of letters followed by a space followed by some more letters and the string would end.
+If we wanted to find all values with only two words, we would start with some number of letters followed by a space followed by some more letters and the string would end.

 ```r